Bella Tobin

 My research interests are arithmetic dynamics and number theory.
 I am particularly (but not exclusively) interested in the connections between arithmetic dynamics and arithmetic geometry and the role of dynamical Belyi maps in arithmetic dynamics.

 In 2022-2023 I was a postdoctoral scholar at Oregon State University working with Clay Petsche.
 From Fall 2019-Spring 2022 I was a post-doctoral fellow at Oklahoma State University working with Paul Fili.
 I received my PhD from the University of Hawaii in 2019 under Michelle Manes.
+Since 2021 I have spent my summers working with Thrive Scholars.

 I believe that mathematics should be accessible, inclusive, and fun.
 I also know that math is difficult.
 Even if you don’t know the answer today, that doesn’t mean you won’t know it tomorrow.
 Math can show up in unexpected places, and I want my students to have the confidence to tackle mathematical problems in the real world.
 I am always happy to chat about how these views influence my courses.